edgedb/edgedb/docs/stdlib/math.rst

     :index: round

-    Returns the given numeric value rounded down to its nearest integer.
+    Returns the given value rounded down to its nearest integer.

     .. code-block:: edgeql-repl